octaviogarcia/LaravelBackgroundJob/README.md

     Returns: [backgroundJobId,executed,output]
     Creates a background job with the argument data and sets it off to run.

-  - getBackgroundJob(BackgroundJobId): ?BackgroundJob
-    Returns a background job (if it finds it)

-  - deleteBackgroundJob(BackgroundJobId): bool
+  - cancelBackgroundJobByID(BackgroundJobId): [bool,BackgroundJob|Exception]
-    Deletes a background job.
-Returns false if it doesn't find anything
+    Returns: [true,BackgroundJob] or [false,Exception]
+    Kills the job if it's running and update its status if it wasn't finished

   - updateBackgroundJob(BackGroundjob,array $data) : [bool,BackgroundJob|Exception]
     Returns: [true,BackgroundJob] or [false,Exception]